GazzaW6/Portfolio-Project-Two/README.md

 ## Testing

-The site was tested on a Macbook Air 2013 as well as a Samsung Galaxy S21 and Iphone 14 pro.
+The website was tested and run on a Macbook Air 2013 as well as a Samsung Galaxy S21 and Iphone 14 pro.
+No issues were observed and the site ran as intended.

 ### Validator Testing

 - HTML
+    - No errors were found when passing through the official Html validator[W3C validator].
-    - The following errors were raised during validation through the official [W3C validator].
+    - The following warnngs were raised during validation through the official [W3C validator].
     - ![html erros](https://user-images.githubusercontent.com/111531426/206406046-612b8130-c972-42af-905c-64d57e792b54.png)

 - CSS